Adventure & Adrenaline Tours & Trips in Sweden

 Eight days of self-guided paddling takes you to Häradskär lighthouse and Kupa Klint lookout in Saint Anna.
 The route meanders through Missj archipelago's bird sanctuaries and leads to abandoned copper mines on Fång island.

-- US$1,015
+- US$1,171

 Long Weekend Kayak & Wild Camp the Archipelago - self-guided

-Helen, traveled in August
+Steve, traveled in September

 Open Baltic waters test kayakers as they navigate Sweden's most intricate island maze.
 From Aspoja's sheltered coves to Kupa Klint's dramatic lookout, Saint Anna's 6,000 islands offer diverse conditions with top-quality kayaking equipment provided.